captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 We’ll have it for six months,
 ---
-a year, however long it takes to socialize it
+a year, however long it takes to socialize it.
 ---
 ## ANNA:
-it?
+Socialize it?
 ---
+## OLIVER:
 Hang on, they sent a video
 ---
 A kind of safety,